 The challenge comes from the fact that Tableau's external services integrations for R, Python, and Matlab aren't running on our data, they are running on top of the set of transformations that we've configured.
 R, Python, and Matlab are all run as SCRIPT functions that computed as table calculations which means they are effectively aggregations of aggregations.
 To fully understand (and control) what they are doing we need to have an understanding of Tableau's aggregation behavior and how table calculations interact with the viz level of detail (vizLOD) that is based on the dimensions in the view along with how table calculation compute using settings can change the results.

 Now because Tableau does so much via point & click we need to see how you've configured Tableau to understand the results you're getting so we can help you.
 Just sharing the R code isn't enough, we need to see the different views that you've set up with their compute usings of the calculated field, the dimensions & measures that are in those views, and how they have transformed the underlying data.
-So to really help you we'd need to see a packaged workbook, for more information on why see Packaged workbooks: when, why, how.
+So to really help you we'd need to see a packaged workbook, for more information on why see Packaged workbooks and flows: when, why, how.

 And there's one final point.
 When we're used to the [data] - [transform] - [repeat] cycle when we get stuck we'll very naturally tend to ask questions that are focused on what we need to do for that next transformation step.
 In the case of Tableau where Tableau can do so much abstraction so quickly it's helpful to have a sense of what your ultimate goal is because your goal may be available at a click or require an alternative route due to Tableau's varying capabilities for different features.
 For example if you're looking to use that 90th percentile in order to build a cohort to use in further calculations that might be do-able the R script or a WINDOW_PERCENTILE table calculation or we might need to use a FIXED level of detail expression with the PERCENTILE function.
 In this case when I see that original desired table result with repeating values it makes me suspect that the ultimate goal is not just to make that table, so more information about what you are trying to do would be helpful as well.